FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Experiments

 \subsection{Constraint-categorized Results}

-As depicted in Figure \ref{fig:category}, we assess various models over different constraint categories to succinctly showcase the instruction-following capabilities of LLMs in a singular dimension.
-Notably, GPT-4 and GPT-3.5 surpass open-source models in every constraint category, with a pronounced advantage in Content, Scenario, Example, and Mixed constraints.
+As depicted in Figure \ref{fig:category}, we assess various models over different constraint categories to succinctly showcase the instruction-following capability of LLMs in a singular dimension.
+Notably, GPT-4 and GPT-3.5 surpass open-source models in every constraint category, with a pronounced advantage in Content, Situation, Example, and Mixed constraints.
 Furthermore, most models demonstrated commendable proficiency under the Style constraint.
-While GPT-4, GPT-3.5, and LLaMA2-Chat-13B were the frontrunners, the trend suggests that style adaptation is an area where many models excel, hinting at its utility in real-world applications.
+While GPT-4, GPT-3.5, and LLaMA2-Chat-70B were the frontrunners, the trend suggests that style adaptation is an area where many models excel, hinting at its utility in real-world applications.
 However, the Example and Mixed constraints posed a challenge to most models.
 While GPT-4 led the segment, even its scores were noticeably lower than in other categories.
-This underscores the complexity of these constraints and pinpoints an area for potential improvement.
-As we delve into more compact models, such as Vicuna-7B-V1.5 and ChatGLM2-6B, there's a noticeable dip in performance across most constraint categories.
-This trend reiterates the trade-off between model size and performance, especially when catering to intricate constraints.
+To illustrate, in the ``Example'' category, we evaluated the instruction-following capabilities of LLMs by introducing ``noise examples'' with varying natural language templates.
+The observed performance decline is primarily due to the LLMs' limited training in processing such noisy inputs within context-based learning scenarios.
+Typically, LLMs are fine-tuned on clean and uniform datasets, which do not adequately prepare them to sift through and ignore irrelevant or misleading information.
+This limitation becomes apparent when faced with the intricacies of real-world data.
+Our findings underscore the complexity of these constraints and pinpoint an area for potential improvement.